 20. Communications from a buyer or seller;

-Via an email address that bares no relation to the company/broker that they purport to represent.
+> Via an email address that bears no relation to the company/broker that they purport to represent.

 21. Scammers contacting you using a VOIP telephone number.